guoxuxu/guoxuxu.github.io/_pages/about.md

 ## Research Interests

-My research lies at the intersection of Machine Learning and Natural Language Processing, with a focus on efficiency and generative techniques.
+My research lies at the intersection of Machine Learning and Natural Language Processing, with a focus on efficient and generative techniques for LLMs.

 ### Efficient/Low-Resource Methods for NLP
 * Data-efficient learning for downstream tasks